GESIS-Methods-Hub/guidelines-for-methods/README-template.md

 ## Input Data
 <!--
 1. The input data section should illustrate the input data format by showing a (possibly abbreviated) example item and explaining (or linking to an explanation of) the data fields.
-2. The input data section should link to a small example input file in the same repository that can be used to test the method (this test should be described in the section "How to Use").
+2. The input data section should specify which parts of the input data are optional and what effect it has to not provide these.
-3. The input data section should link to external data it uses, preferably using a DOI to a dataset page or to API documentation (if no such page exists, a publication can be linked).
+3. The input data section should link to a small example input file in the same repository that can be used to test the method (this test should be described in the section "How to Use").
 -->
 METHOD takes as input XXX in [XXX format](https://example.com) and XXX in [XXX format](https://example.com).